LaysDragon/zod-schema-mapper/README.md

 - z.custom
 - z.instanceof

-Since custom && instanceOf just combined ZodAny with superRefine,doesnt have existed ZodType class.
+Since `z.custom` & `z.instanceOf` just combined ZodAny with superRefine,doesnt have existed ZodType class.
 I have no way to indetify their schema in runtime.:(

-`z.instanceof` can replaced with `instanceOfClass` and `ZodInstaceOfClass` class come with package.
+`z.instanceof` can replaced with `instanceOfClass` and `ZodInstaceOfClass` class come with package provide some helper functions.

 ### example
 ```ts